Beerkada

-Beerkada is a popular comic strip that appears regularly on The Philippine Star since 1998.
+Beerkada is a popular comic strip that has appeared regularly on The Philippine Star since 1998.
 Created by Lyndon Gregorio, the strips revolve around an eclectic group of friends as they try to survive college and post-college life.
 The name "Beerkada" is a portmanteau of "Beer", and "Barkada", a Filipino word for a close-knit group of friends.

 The humor employed in the strips are a mixture of Filipino slice-of-life gags, social commentary, and satires of popular culture fixtures (such as movies and TV shows).
-More often than not, the inspiration for the strips are taken directly from the author's personal experiences.
+More often than not, the inspiration for the strips is taken directly from the author's personal experiences.
 This, in part, explains the strip's occasional foray into sci-fi themes (most notably Star Trek), the fact that the strips seem to take place in a cartoonized UP Diliman, and the fact that the author himself and his friends regularly appear in the strips from time to time.

 The strip is set in real time, with the storyline and characters progressing from their student days to their work life.
-The characters age and evolve along with an actual timeline with the first strip starting with Glen's university acceptance letter.
+The characters' ages evolve along with an actual timeline with the first strip starting with Glen's university acceptance letter.